-3. Unresolved Complaints (Level III).
-A Level III Complaint is defined as a Level II Complaint that is deemed by the Streets Superintendent as unresolved within the required timeframes included in Attachment F. Upon the designation of a Level III Complaint, the Street Superintendent shall make a pre-sanction determination in writing, which shall be issued to both the complainant(s), the Director with a copy sent to the Town and Village.
+3. Recurring or Unresolved Complaints (Level III).
+A Level III Complaint is defined as a Level II Complaint that is deemed by the Streets Superintendent as unresolved within a reasonable amount of time.
+Upon the designation of a Level III Complaint, the Street Superintendent shall make a pre-sanction determination in writing, which shall be issued to both the complainant(s) and the Director.
 This pre-sanction notice shall provide a reasonable period of time, appropriate to the circumstances, to correct the problem.
 This pre-sanction notice shall be based upon reasonable investigation and substantial findings of fact.
-All relevant evidence assembled by the Street Superintendent shall be made available to the Department.
+All relevant evidence assembled by the Street Superintendent shall be made available to the Department of Waste & Renewables.
 Mandatory corrective action shall be limited to those actions found to be reasonable and practicable under the circumstances presented in the complaint.

-If Streets Superintendent and Director are unable to develop or agree upon the appropriate corrective action, a third-party consultant shall be selected by the County and Streets Superintendent and hired by the County at County's expense.
-The third-party consultant shall decide the most practicable, cost effective, remedial action of the presently available alternatives.
+If parties to this Agreement are unable to develop or agree upon the appropriate corrective action, a third-party consultant shall be selected by at least two of the parties to this agreement and hired by the County at County's expense.
+The third-party consultant shall unilaterally decide the most practicable, cost effective, remedial action of the presently available alternatives.
 This remedial action shall be performed at the County's expense.
 If the County cannot provide necessary remedial action in a timely fashion, then a private contractor shall be retained to perform the work at the County's expense.

 4. Violation Notice (Level IV).
-If the County fails to take corrective action within a reasonable time reasonable time after receiving a pre-sanction notice, the Street Superintendent may issue a violation notice to the County.
-If the alleged violation involves property located within the town or village, notice shall be given to the appropriate entity.
+If the County fails to take corrective action within a reasonable time after receiving a pre-sanction notice, the Street Superintendent shall issue a violation notice to the County.
+A Violation Notice is subject to the penalties in Para F.